atam4j/atam4j/README.md

 1. Include the atam4j maven dependency.

-2. Write Junit based tests in the usual manner, with the exception of including them in the main application classpath instead of the tests classpath.
+2. Write Junit based tests in the usual manner, with the exception of adding a `@Monitor` annotation to the class and including them in the main application classpath instead of the tests classpath.
 This can be done by including them in the `src/main/java directory` instead of the `src/test/java` directory.